 - 1. Medicare prescription drug coverage became available in 2006 to everyone with Medicare.
 You can get this coverage if you join a Medicare Prescription Drug Plan or join a Medicare Advantage Plan (like an HMO or PPO) that offers prescription drug coverage.
 All Medicare drug plans provide at least a standard level of coverage set by Medicare.
 Some plans may also offer more coverage for a higher monthly premium. - 2.
-Concepts in Community Living has determined that the prescription drug coverage offered by Concepts in Community Living PacificSource and Kaiser plans is, on average for all plan participants, expected to pay out as much as standard Medicare prescription drug coverage pays and is therefore considered Creditable Coverage.
+Concepts in Community Living has determined that the prescription drug coverage offered by the PacificSource / Kaiser is, on average for all plan participants, expected to pay out as much as standard Medicare prescription drug coverage pays and is therefore considered Creditable Coverage.
 Because your existing coverage is Creditable Coverage, you can keep this coverage and not pay a higher premium (a penalty) if you later decide to join a Medicare drug plan.